George Buza

-George Buza is an American-born Canadian actor who is best known for voicing Beast in the X-Men Animated Series.
+George Buza is an American and Canadian actor who is best known for voicing Beast (Dr. Hank McCoy) in X-Men: The Animated Series and X-Men '97.

 Personal life

 Born in Cleveland, Ohio, he moved to Toronto, Ontario, as a young man and became a Canadian citizen in 1998.

 Career

-Buza played Turner Edison on Maniac Mansion for the entirety of its 1990-1993 run on YTV and The Family Channel.
+Buza played Turner Edison on Maniac Mansion for the entirety of its 1991–1993 run on YTV and The Family Channel.
 He also had a recurring role on the Red Green Show as Dwight Cardiff, the extremely lazy marina operator.
 He appeared as Chief Jake McKenna several times in the TV series Honey, I Shrunk the Kids: The TV Show.
-In addition, he portrayed Doubar, the older brother of Sinbad, in The Adventures of Sinbad syndicated TV series, as well as a recurring role on the syndicated Mutant X. Buza was also in episode 11 of TVOntario's Read All About It, and played Buck Norris on The Strain.
-He was one of the Kzamm tribe in Quest for Fire (film).
+In addition, he portrayed Doubar, the older brother of Sinbad, in The Adventures of Sinbad syndicated TV series, as well as a recurring role on the syndicated Mutant X. Buza was also in episode 11 of TVOntario's Read All About It!, and played Buck Norris on The Strain.
+He was one of the Kzamm tribe in Quest for Fire.

-He also makes a small appearance as a trucker in 2000's X-Men movie, and a biker in George Romero's Diary of The Dead.
-He played Stuckmore in 2002's Men With Brooms.
+He also makes a small appearance as a trucker in 2000's X-Men movie, and a biker in George Romero's Diary of the Dead.
+He played Stuckmore in 2002's Men with Brooms.
 Buza also played Lenny "The Brain" Lepinski in the Quebec-Ontario TV show called "The Last Chapter".
 He also played Santa, the character that fought Krampus in the horror movie A Christmas Horror Story.